 It left her with enough time to get her medal, circle back around, and tap Andy hello on the shoulder.
 They both hung out, waited for my eventual arrival, and then the three of us collapsed on a grassy spot near the river.

-We went out later that night to celebrate over dinner and drinks, wearing our medals and marveling over an amazing weekend.
+We went out later that night to celebrate over dinner and drinks, marveling over an amazing weekend.

 And to anyone who says they’ll run a half or full marathon when pigs fly…I sincerely hope you do.